-- If you had taxes deducted from your paycheck-some or all of the taxes deducted from each paycheck may be returned to you. - You may qualify for tax credits, like Earned Income Tax Credit (EITC) or other credits, worth thousands of dollars.
-This is free money, it is not counted as income, and the only way to get it-is to file your taxes. - In recent years, stimulus and rebates were issued using the most recent tax return information.
-File your taxes to reduce delays in receiving any future payments. - A tax return may be required and can streamline the application process for other benefits, like when applying for healthcare coverage through the marketplace, public benefits, low-income or senior housing, home or business loan, immigration services, or financial aid for higher education. - For individuals that pay taxes when filing, completing a tax return ensures that all the deductions and credits that you qualify for have been applied to your tax return.
+- If you had taxes deducted from your paycheck-some or all of the taxes deducted from each paycheck may be returned to you. - You may qualify for tax credits, like Earned Income Tax Credit (EITC) or other credits, that can put thousands of dollars back in your pocket if you are elegible.
+This is free money, it is not counted as income, and the only way to get it-is to file your taxes. - In recent years, stimulus, and rebates were issued using the most recent tax return information.
+File your taxes to reduce delays in receiving any future payments. - A tax return may be required and can streamline the application process for other benefits, like when applying for healthcare coverage through Covered CA, public benefits, low-income or senior housing, home or business loan, immigration services, or financial aid for higher education.

+• For individuals that pay taxes when filing, completing a tax return ensures that all the deductions and credits that you qualify for have been applied to your tax return.
 Also, by filing and paying your taxes on time, you will avoid late fees.